 Note: Some of the upper-level ASL and interpreting courses require a certain score on the ASLA or ASLPI (see course listing).
 This sometimes means that students who begin at an advanced level in ASL will need to (re)take the ASLA or ASLPI relatively soon after beginning the program.

-The hours for this Fall's ASL placement interview:
+The hours for this Spring's ASL placement interview are:

 Payment is due prior to interview appointment.
 Please contact Kelly Fitzgerald, Administrative Specialist, to set up an appointment: kelly.a.fitzgerald @ maine.edu